BigBlueW/Easy-Screen-Translator/README.md

 >
 > keyEn = win+shift+;

-Default config is in config.txt. (worked even if config.txt is deleted)
+Default config is in `config.txt`. (worked even if `config.txt` is deleted)

-Language list is provided in language_list.txt.
+Language list is provided in `language_list.txt`.

 (Notice: Not all languages are supported.)

 # Others
 This program is made with __tesseract__.
-It only supports English, Chinese, German, French, Japanese, Korean, Russian, and Spanish.
+It only identified characters of English, Chinese, German, French, Japanese, Korean, Russian, and Spanish.